 - Farm run-off has fueled serious impacts like toxic algal blooms in Lake Erie, which in 2014 poisoned drinking water for more than 400,000 people for three days.

-- Farm run-off has also contributed to Gulf of Mexico’s “dead zone,” an area unfit for most aquatic life.
+- Farm run-off has also contributed to the Gulf of Mexico’s “dead zone,” an area considered unfit for most aquatic life.

 There is a set of common-sense reforms that work for family farmers to protect public health and the environment – keeping us moving forward on our clean fuel goals the right way.
 The Planning and Conservation League along with our partners at the National Wildlife Federation and others are seeking to:

 - Promote biofuels made from sources other than corn.

 - Charge a small fee to oil companies and refiners to fund habitat restoration and conservation.

 - Prohibit converting native wildlife habitat into cropland to grow corn for ethanol, a law already on the books.